Snap Lens Academy · Learning Design

 Photo credit: Snap Lens Academy

-The Tension
+The ask

 By 2025, the technology had changed.
 So had the conversations.

 By April 2025, students were entering a field where the entire industry was already using AI tools.
 They couldn't ignore it.
 But they also couldn't skip the fundamentals.
-The challenge was teaching people how to balance both: where to lean on AI to accelerate their work, and where to still practice the core skills by hand so they actually understood what the tools were doing for them.
+The challenge was teaching people how to balance both — where to lean on AI to accelerate their work, and where to still practice the core skills by hand so they actually understood what the tools were doing for them.

 01